Wallace Kuralt: Administration of eugenics

 While 31 states in the United States had eugenics sterilization programs during the 20th century, North Carolina's program was the most aggressive.
 Mecklenburg County sterilized many more people than any other county according to records of the North Carolina Eugenics Board.
 403 Mecklenburg residents ordered sterilized by the N.C.
 Eugenics Board at the request of the county welfare department under Kuralt's leadership.

 Kuralt retired in 1972 and died in 1994.
 To the end, he maintained his belief in the correctness of sterilisation and birth control as a means of eradicating poverty.

 Family

 Wallace Hamilton Kuralt was married to Ina Bishop Kuralt.
-They were parents of three children, including the late CBS TV journalist, Charles Kuralt.
+They were parents of three children, including journalist Charles Kuralt.